 The demolition of 42-46 Thomas Street to facilitate the delivery of the 2017 consent would deliver benefits in relation to 7 Kelvin Street that would not otherwise be delivered.
-The principle benefit would be the sites regeneration and the positive impact it would have on the Conservation area and the Northern Quarter.
-It is likely that had 42-46 not been listed, the 2017 consent would have commenced the benefits would be emerging.
+The principle benefit would be the sites regeneration and the positive impact it would have on the character of the Conservation area and the Northern Quarter.
+It is likely that had 42-46 not been listed, the 2017 consent would have commenced, and the benefits would be emerging.